 Madone means Madonna, not the singer but Mary, the mother of Jesus.
 Many old road junctions and paths in France have crosses and small shrines, some even have chapels for travellers.
 Sometimes these are tributes from travellers at other times they were discreet burial spots for criminals or suicides.
 At the top of the Col here there’s no shrine but there is a war memorial, a twisted artillery shell with an inscription.

 The city of Nice is very close and its airport offers connections to Europe and beyond.
 If you want to stay in the area Menton is a good pick because it is a scenic town but there’s plenty of accommodation in the region.
 Just do your homework, there’s a lot of crummy accommodation.
-If you want value, try heading across the border into Italy and as a bonus you can do the Poggio, Milan-Sanremo’s famous climb which is worth a ride.
+If you want value, try heading across the border into Italy and as a bonus you can do the Poggio, Milan-Sanremo’s famous climb.

 This is one of the warmest parts of France but winter can still be cold, especially once you leave the coast.
 Menton is half-famous for its lemons, proof of the mild winters but the cyclist cannot just ride up and down the coast, no matter how scenic the coastal roads.
 The corniche roads nearby are legendary, for example the Col d’Eze and the finish of Paris-Nice.
 There are many good roads within reach, head inland for example to tackle the Col de Turini and the hairpins above the Pas de l’Escous, better known to rally fans.

 You’ll spot many riders in team kit on these roads only it’s not Sunday cyclos in replica gear but actual stars of the sport with many living in nearby Monaco like Chris Froome, Tom Boonen and Philippe Gilbert, with many more living nearby.
 And yes, they often use the climb as a test.
 Just avoid July and August as tourists migrate to this and the area becomes choked by traffic.